 But watch out — you won’t be able to prepare and file for free if you need to report any 1099 earnings.

 H&R Block offers a free option for those filing simple returns.

-Its online Free Edition allows you to e-file federal returns for free, with a state return add-on option for $9.99.
+Its online Free Edition allows you to e-file federal returns for free, and a state return option is now included with the package.

 If you’re expecting a hefty refund, you can get an additional bonus from H&R Block.